|Homepage:||Click to visit|

 The language of classroom instruction is Russian.
 Students are encouraged to communicate in Russian at all times with the teaching faculty.
 Living accommodations with the homestay family afford a unique opportunity to practice language skills.
 In addition, each student should make an effort to explore the city to help with language acquisition.

-The program includes travel to other areas of this vast country, including St. Petersburg and the cities of the Golden Ring.
-During semester breaks, participants also have arranged excursions to Siberia and the Black Sea.
-Program excursions enhance the material participants are learning in the classroom and provide students with more opportunities for interaction with the host culture.
+The program includes travel to other areas of this vast country, exposing students to the European splendor of St. Petersburg; the history of Golden Ring cities like Suzdal, Tver, or Saratov; different cultures in Pskov, Kazan, or Sochi; and dacha communities near Moscow.
+In cooperation with the Program Director, students will choose from among these and similar excursions.
+Excursions enhance the material participants are learning in the classroom and provide students with more opportunities for interaction with the host culture.

 Specific dates and locations for the multi-day excursions will be announced during the semester preceding the excursion.
 Site visits in and around Moscow will be organized and announced by the professor during the semester.

 No, unfortunately, for logistical and academic reasons, non-program participants are not able to join the program for excursions.

 Not necessarily.
 These excursions are linked to your academic program and, in some cases, content delivered through the excursion will be relevant to a student’s studies and assessment.
 All students should plan to participate in all excursions.
 If a student misses an excursion or a planned departure for a trip, these arrangements and costs will not be made up for the student.
 It is each student’s responsibility to be where they need to be in order to participate fully in each academic excursion.